lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### The Presenter Communicates with the Router

-A primary rule of VIPER is: each event received by a ViewController must be forwarded directly to its Presenter, without further processing.
+A primary rule of VIPER is that any event received by a ViewController must be forwarded directly to its Presenter, without further processing.
 The Presenter has the responsibility to forward the event to either its UseCase or its Router.

 Here is an example of a Presenter interpreting a "Cancel" event and then forwarding it to its Router: